22ronny/pbl-blog/_posts/2023-12-06-catchbook-blog-post.markdown

 ## Highlights
 A filter with multiple parameters; if no parameter is chosen, the complete list is returned.
+* **Dynamic Queries:**
+  - Enables the creation of queries based on variable filter criteria.
+This is particularly useful when applications need to flexibly respond to user requests.

+* **Reusability:**
+  - The method can be reused in various parts of the application to create different queries with similar filter logic, without having to write a new method each time.

+* **Adaptability:**
+  - Allows users or other parts of the application to dynamically adjust the database query by changing only the relevant filter parameters.

 Controller:

 ```java
     @RequestMapping("/getCatch")